goluckyryan/FSUDAQ/README.md

 It can be connected to InfluxDB v1.8 and Elog.

+Each channel has it own 1D histogram.
+It will not be filled by default, but can enable it in the "Online 1D histgram" panel.

 # Operation

 When programSettings.txt is presented in the same folder as the FSUDAQ_Qt, the program will load it can config the following